-Important: You can not use both Hadoop groups or local groups at the same time.
-Use local groups if you want to do a quick proof-of-concept.
-For production, use Hadoop groups.
+Important: You can not use both Hadoop groups and local groups at the same time.
+Local groups are useful for proof-of-concept testing.
+For production environments, use Hadoop groups.

 To configure Hadoop groups:

 Set the sentry.provider property in sentry-site.xml to org.apache.sentry.provider.file.HadoopGroupResourceAuthorizationProvider.